ionic-team/ionic-framework/angular/BREAKING.md

 ## Theming

+### CSS Utilities

+#### Padding

+Previously to add padding to the left and right side of elements, the `padding-left` and `padding-right` attributes, respectively, would be added to the element.

+These attributes have been renamed to `padding-start` and `padding-end` to better align with our support for RTL.

+#### Margin

+Previously to add margin to the left and right side of elements, the `margin-left` and `margin-right` attributes, respectively, would be added to the element.

+These attributes have been removed in favor of using the `margin-start` and `margin-end` attributes to better align with our support for RTL.

 ### Including Sass

 Previously all `scss` files in the `src` directory were imported.
 Now each `scss` file should be included for the component via Angular's `styleUrls` metadata.
 View [Angular's Component Styles](https://angular.io/guide/component-styles) for more information.